JordanAlimi/JordanAlimi.github.io/me/index.md

 layout: about
 ---

-Hello, my name is Micah Cowell.
-I'm 17 years old living in Washington state.
-I like the internet, hip hop, and over-priced yo-yos.
-I make websites in the way I see most appealing and write code to put on Github.
+Hey, my name is Jordan Alimi-Tollgreve but I'm called Alimi by most.
+I'm 22 years old living in Montreal, Quebec.
+I love the internet, hip hop, and wandering.
+I enjoy solving architectural puzzles while shouting to the gods in frustration.

-[//]: # # What is with the website url?
-[//]: # The url hac.im is just my name backwards.

 # What do you do?
-I write code
+I design code that doesn't break, no exception.

 # Who are your favorite artists?
-I currently like Oshi, Anderson Paak, and Common.
+I'm a big hip hop head.
+My favorites would be Atmosphere, Biggie and Pete Rock.
+It hurts to disclude many other great artists.

 # What programming languages do you use?
-I like using Javascript and Sass when making websites but I also like Python and Haskell.

-# Which sports teams do you follow?
-I like following the Mariners but hate watching baseball.
-University of Washington football and basketball.
-Waiting for the Supersonics.
+I use JavaScript, C# and Java.
+With some dabbling in Elm and Python.

+# You love wandering?
+Yes, I enjoy taking a stroll with my thoughts without worrying about my destination.